DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 });
 ```

 The page model object handles the identification of items and common operations.
 Tests are then more readable and less brittle because there is no duplicate code.
-Notice how this test doesn't require a test controller (`t`) since the page object handles all the actions.
+Notice how this test doesn't require a test controller (`t`) since the page object handles all actions.

-The [Page Model](../../guides/concepts/page-model.md) article covers the use of page objects in greater detail.
+The [Page Model](../../guides/concepts/page-model.md) topic describes page object use in greater detail.

 A code example is available in the [testcafe-examples](https://github.com/DevExpress/testcafe-examples/tree/master/examples/use-page-model) repository.